WordPress/gutenberg/packages/README.md

 ## Maintaining a Public API

 It's very important to have a good plan for what a new package will include.
-All constants, methods, and components exposed from the package will ultimately become part of the public API in WordPress core (exposed via the `wp` global - eg: `wp.blockEditor`) and as such will need to support indefinitely.
+All constants, methods, and components exposed from the package will ultimately become part of the public API in WordPress core (exposed via the `wp` global - eg: `wp.blockEditor`) and as such will need to be supported indefinitely.
 You should be very selective in what is exposed by your package and ensure it is well documented.

 ## Maintaining API documentation